Why You Should Take Slip, Trip and Fall Prevention Seriously

 Much of slip, trip and fall prevention comes down to properly training employees on best practices to make sure they don’t unnecessarily put themselves at risk.
 Others require you to take a close look at your workspace design and identify possible workplace hazards that way.
 You should conduct a thorough job hazard analysis to assess every aspect of every job within your organization to make your work area as safe as possible.

-Some Areas to Focus Your Prevention Efforts Include:
+Areas to Focus Your Prevention Efforts:

 - Good Housekeeping: This one’s the simplest because it merely requires you and your employees to take good care of your work area.
 Ensure that all spills are cleaned immediately and that all tools, equipment and materials are stored properly.
 Regularly inspect walking areas to identify and correct potential hazards, maintaining a clear and safe path for all.